 Back in 2004, inge watertechnologies had a ground-breaking ultrafiltration technology, capable of delivering a stable source of drinking water, but needed support to achieve its global potential. inge did not simply need cash to commercialise its technology, it needed long-term investment and expertise.

-Emerald Technology Ventures invested alongside Siemens Venture Capital, and over seven years provided continued capital for investment in R&D, helped build the management, brought in new investors, made decisions on international growth and led expansion into industrial and other applications.
+Emerald Technology Ventures invested alongside Next47 (formerly Siemens Venture Capital), and over seven years provided continued capital for investment in R&D, helped build the management, brought in new investors, made decisions on international growth and led expansion into industrial and other applications.
 In 2011, the business was acquired by BASF, a strong corporate owner that gave inge access to the distribution network it needed to grow further.

 The company is appreciative of the dedication and financial support of the Emerald team in creating a world leader in water treatment membranes.